cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Fouque-Tibouchi Method {#ftpairing}

-Fouque and Tibouchi {{FT12}} describe a concrete set of parameters for the Shallue-van de Woestijne map {{SW06}} tailored to  elliptic curves defined by y^2 = x^3 + B over fields of characteristic q = 1 (mod 3).
+Fouque and Tibouchi {{FT12}} describe a concrete set of parameters for the Shallue-van de Woestijne encoding {{SW06}} tailored to  elliptic curves defined by y^2 = x^3 + B over fields of characteristic q = 1 (mod 3).
 This covers curves not handled by the Boneh-Franklin method, e.g., SECP256K1 {{SEC2}}.
 It also covers pairing-friendly curves in the BN {{BN05}}, KSS {{KSS08}}, and BLS